Katho162/nlmt-v2/README.md

 uvicorn nlmt_v2.api.main:app --reload --app-dir src
 ```

 This will start a local server.
-You can then send a POST request to `http://127.0.0.1:8000/recommend` with a JSON body like this:
+You can then send a POST request to `http://127.0.0.1:8000/recommend`:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{